binkley/homebrewery-files/witch.md

 {{note
 ##### Spells from Outside the PHB (2024)
-Most Witch spells are listed in the _Player&rsquo;s Handbook_ (2024).
+Most Witch spells are listed in the Basic Rules (2024 with links) or in the _Player&rsquo;s Handbook_ (2024).
 A few come from other published sources.
-DMs should decide which non-core sourcebooks are included for their campaign:
+DMs should decide which non-core sourcebooks are included in their campaigns:

+- **Frostbite** &mdash; _Elemental Evil Player&rsquo;s Companion_
 - **Psychic Scream** &mdash; _Xanathar&rsquo;s Guide to Everything_
 - **Silvery Barbs** &mdash; _Strixhaven: A Curriculum of Chaos_
 - **Tasha’s Otherworldly Guise** &mdash; _Tasha&rsquo;s Cauldron of Everything_